fabriziosalmi/iGPT/README.md

 # iGPT

-Welcome to InverseGPT, a novel application designed to work inversely with the GPT (Generative Pre-trained Transformer) models, generating something fun from given questions or inputs.
+Welcome to iGPT, a novel application designed to work inversely with the GPT (Generative Pre-trained Transformer) models, generating something fun from given questions or inputs.

 ## Overview